ArneClaerhout/color_planar_graphs/README.md

 The output for `colorScript.sh` can be altered in three ways.

- - The first way is by using the flag `--raw`.
+ - The first way is by using the flag `-r` or `--raw`.
 This will make sure the only output outputted to the standard out are the corresponding chromatic numbers for the colorings.
+One can also give this option a value: 1, 2 or 3.
+   - A value of 1 makes sure the output is only the chromatic numbers of the graphs.
+   - A value of 2 only outputs the graph6 strings of the graphs (only useful when filtering, explained later in this section).
+   - A value of 3 only outputs the graph6 strings followed by the used colors ordered by index (this is used by the show function, also explained [later](#showing-graphs)).
- - The second way is by using a different flag, `--overview`.
+ - The second way is by using a different flag, `-o` or `--overview`.
 This will give an overview of the corresponding chromatic numbers for the colorings of the graphs.
 Showing the amount of graphs with a certain chromatic number, similar to how _nauty_ does it with `countg`.
- - And lastly, one can also use the flag `-f`, followed by a value.
+ - And lastly, one can also use the flag `-f` or `--filter`, followed by a value.
 This will make it so that only the graphs with a minimum chromatic number, specified by the value, will be shown.

 Example usages:
 ```
 ./colorScript.sh 6 -c proper --raw
-./colorScript.sh 9 -c iCFo --overview
+./colorScript.sh 9 -c iCFo -o
 ./colorScript.sh 10 --overview -f 4
 ```